Kippenoma/tundra-tracker-docs/docs/tracker_faq.md

 ## Can Tundra Trackers be used along other brands of SteamVR Trackers?

-As Tundra Trackers are SteamVR devices, you can use mixed trackers.
+Tundra Trackers can be used together with all other SteamVR trackers.